gaiyadev/gaiyadev/README.md

 - 💬 Ask me about Javascript or Flutter if I don't know it, I would get back to you.
 - 📫 How to reach me: Check me on all my handles above.
 - 😄 Pronouns: Him/He.
-- ⚡ Fun fact: i am introvert and i love music.
+- ⚡ Fun fact: i am an introvert and i love music.

 **Languages and Tools:**